 Board certification is the mark of distinction for providers of biofeedback and neurofeedback services and establishes that the individual has met entry-level education and training requirements.
 However, BCIA certification is not a substitute for a valid license or other credential to legally practice one's profession as regulated by health care practices in your country.

-**New Spring 2013: All international applicants for BCIA certification programs, outside of the US and Canada, must carry a valid government-issued license/credential that regulates clinical health care practice.
-Until such time as a country or region forms a professional organization who becomes a formal BCIA affiliate as Australia has and takes on the task of reviewing pre-requisite education, etc. for certification, this rule will be in place.
+All international applicants for BCIA certification programs, outside of the US and Canada, must carry a valid government-issued license/credential that regulates clinical health care practice.
+Until such time as a country or region forms a professional organization who becomes a formal BCIA affiliate (e.g., Australia and Mexico) and takes on the task of reviewing prerequisite education and other requirements for certification, this rule will be in place.
+The technician certification is only available in the US and Canada.

 At this time, BCIA is an “English only” organization.
-We currently only offer our exams and reading sources in English.
+We offer our exams and reading sources in English only.
 However, we are exploring options for translating our exams into other languages based on demand.
-Should a group of applicants from another country formally express their wish to certify and can demonstrate the need for a translated exam, BCIA would work toward fulfilling this request.
+Should a group of applicants from another country formally express their wish to certify and can demonstrate the need for a translated exam, BCIA would work toward fulfilling this request

 BCIA offers certification for both entry-level and advanced health care professionals in Biofeedback, Neurofeedback and Pelvic Muscle Dysfunction Biofeedback – clinical only at this time.
 Until such time as a country or region forms a BCIA affiliate organization (a la Australia), then BCIA will require all applicants for certification who reside outside the US or Canada to demonstrate that they have a valid license/credential to practice in a BCIA-approved health profession in the country where they reside."